-Leading the way in innovative signs and graphics design and installation, Signs Express (Sheffield) were delighted to be commissioned to provide hoarding and screen signage for the UK’s first public hydrogen filling station.
+Leading the way in innovative signs and graphics design and installation, Signs Express (Sheffield) were delighted to be commissioned to provide extensive hoarding and screen signage for the UK’s first public hydrogen filling station.

 Used to refuel hydrogen-powered cars, the station is operated by industrial gases company BOC, a member of The Linde Group, at the Honda manufacturing facility in Swindon.
 The venture is the result of a partnership between Honda, BOC and economic development company Forward Swindon.

 Signs Express were tasked with the design and specification of a complex screen to hide the mechanics of the station which included a compressor, a heat exchanger and associated pipe work fitted behind the fuel dispenser.
 A large 180o opening gate provides access to the hydrogen cylinders.
 Steel and aluminium were used throughout to minimise fire risk.

 The project was technically challenging as the owner of Signs Express Sheffield, Steve Morris, explains; “We provided a complete service from surveying the site, design and specification of materials as well as manufacture and a full installation service within a tight timeframe – everything had to be ready for the official opening on 20th September.
 The finished station has a dual purpose – safe and secure fuel dispensing with the addition of promotional graphics to advertise the businesses behind the initiative.”